NVIDIA/spark-rapids/docs/download.md

 * Combined cuDF jar and rapids-4-spark jar to a single rapids-4-spark jar.
   The RAPIDS Accelerator jar (rapids-4-spark jar) is the only jar that needs to be passed to Spark.
   The cuDF jar is now bundled with the rapids-4-spark jar and should not be specified.
+* Enable CSV read by default
+* Enable regular expression by default
+* Enable some float related configurations by default
+* Improved ANSI support
 * Add a UI for the Qualification tool
 * Support function map_filter
-* Support spark.sql.mapKeyDedupPolicy=LAST_WIN for function transform_keys
 * Enable MIG with YARN on Dataproc 2.0
-* Enable CSV read by default
-* Enable regular expression by default
-* Enable some float related configurations by default
 * Changed to ASYNC allocator from ARENA by default

 For a detailed list of changes, please refer to the